chrismcv/sfs/src/documents/pages/internships.html.md

 #### Internships & Gap Years

 We run two internship programmes - one for 2 months over the summer and a gap-year from September to June each year.
-If you're interested in joining us, please get in touch via the contact form.
+If you're interested in joining us, please get in touch via the contact form or [read more here](/pages/opportunities/internship).

 #### Short-Term Missions